-Think of OAuth scopes as the keys that give you access to the different methods and resources of an API.
+Think of OAuth scopes as the keys that give you access to the different methods and resources.
 The OAuth tokens you use to authorize your requests must have the keys required by the methods and resources you are trying to access.

 No matter which type of OAuth access token you generate, you must supply the set of scopes, or keys, for the functionality you'll be accessing with the generated token.